-Living with persistent pain is a daily challenge.
-Sometimes even standing up can be painful.
+Pacing for pain management is a daily challenge and sometimes even standing up can be painful.
 Starting to get active can be difficult, but here are a few things that might help.

 Exercise helps pain management – but take it easy to get started

 You can start with stretching while still seated.
 Sitting on a kitchen chair and raising your arms or standing up and sitting down a few times keeps you moving.
 When you get up for a cup of tea, think about climbing a few steps on the staircase or outside the house.

 If walking is for you, don’t go too far too soon.

 Try it out, go for a short walk, with a friend or member of the family.
 Tell them how you are feeling.
 Don’t put yourself under pressure, take it easy.

 Sports injuries that result in long-term pain can be frustrating as you might no longer be able to play the sport anymore.
 You may want to look for Adaptive Sports in your area.
 These are designed to get you back into sport and can include tennis, golf, volleyball and water sports.